Mental Fitness Toolkit - The Ultimate Guide to Nutrition and Mental Health

 If it’s in your cupboard or fridge, you’re more likely to eat it.
 If you don’t buy it, it can’t tempt you at home and you’re less likely to submit to a craving.
 If you don’t want to throw it away, take the things you don’t want to keep in your home to a food bank or a party.

-Of course, when it's a special occasion, or you’re out or over at someone’s house, that’s the time to indulge in your favorite treat.
+Of course, when it's a special occasion, or you’re out or over at someone’s house, that’s the time to indulge in your favourite treat.

 Instead of getting rid of meals you love, try replacing something less nutritious with something more nutritious.
 For example, replace white rice with brown in your burrito.
 Or brown rice with quinoa or buckwheat.
 Replace red meat on the BBQ with chunks of eggplant doused in olive oil and herbs, or with large mushrooms sauteed in butter and thyme for a meaty texture.